Mahendragiri Hills

 Bhima Temple

-After visiting Yudhisthira Temple, from that point, you need to climb towards the top of the hill to reach the famous Bhim Temple.
 Initially, you might find the climb is a little difficult as there is no particular path visible clearly.
 So it would be great for you to visit the place with an experienced person who has visited the place before or go with groups.

 However, after trekking some distance, you will find the steps made of stone become visible.
 The size and height of the steps are quite larger than any other normal temple steps.
-You might get a thought, has lord Bhim made these steps for his comfort only … Hnnn?
-In the middle of that, I got fully tired, so I took some rest by sitting on the steps and started to collect some long breaths for a few minutes.
+You might be thought, has lord Bhima made these steps for his comfort only … Hnnn?

-A few minutes later, I saw two to three elder women near about 65 years old, climbing those steps by chanting Hey Bhima ….
-Hey Bhima.
-After that, I also chanted the name Hey Bhim within my mind, and believe me, that chant miraculously worked for me.
-That gave me a lot of mental strength to restart my climb again and helped me to reach the Bhim Temple.
+That gave me a lot of mental strength to restart my climb again and helped me to reach the Bhima Temple.
 Though I was tired but also excited to see the structure of the Bhima temple, and when I reached there, I forgot all my tiredness.

 Bhima Temple of Mahendragiri